nasa-jpl/ION-DTN/gh-pages/docs/ION-TestSet-Readme.md

 **Important conventions:**

-- **EXIT trap required**: Every `dotest` script must include `trap 'killm f' EXIT` near the top of the file (after the shebang).
+- **EXIT trap recommended**: Every `dotest` script should include `trap 'killm f' EXIT` near the top of the file (after the shebang).
 This ensures ION processes and IPC resources are cleaned up on every exit path — normal exit, error exit, skip, and unexpected termination.
-The `runtests` harness also calls `killm f` as a safety net after `dotest` returns, but scripts must not rely on this.
+The `runtests` harness only calls `killm f` directly on the timeout and interrupt paths — on a normal pass the post-test `killm f` comes from `./cleanup`, and on failure/skip nothing is killed — so a test that omits the trap must handle its own teardown on every exit path (e.g. an explicit `ionstop`/`killm f`); it must not rely on the harness for teardown.

 - **Mid-test resets**: If your test runs multiple sub-scenarios that each require a fresh ION instance, call `killm f` between them to ensure full cleanup before restarting ION.
 The `f` flag is necessary because multi-node tests set `ION_NODE_LIST_DIR`, which causes bare `killm` to operate in node-only mode.